 Retailers can play a critical part in identifying and supporting victims of domestic and family violence, and need support programs nationwide to provide tools and resources.

-Retail workers need more resources and education to improve their lifestyle choices such as smoking, nutrition and exercise, and also play a critical role in educating customers.
+Retail workers need more resources and education to improve their lifestyle choices such as nutrition and exercise, and also play a critical role in educating customers.

 Raise your voice and thank essential retail workers.

 - Know a retail business owners, manager, support staff or employee ...or...

 - Worked in retail and need your voice to be heard ...or...

 - Witnessed some of the abuse and aggression taken out on retailers ...or...

 - Appreciate the challenges retailers face to feed and supply the nation ...or...